Connected domination in graphs and v-numbers of binomial edge ideals: v-numbers of binomial edge ideals

 This question arises naturally since v-numbers of monomial ideals have been already widely studied, and algebraic invariants of monomial ideals are often easier to compute.
 Below is an example of a graph which is not closed but still its binomial edge ideal satisfies ${\rm v}(J_G) \leq {\rm v}(\init (J_G))\leq \reg(S/J_G)$ (see Section \ref{5} for more examples). \begin{example} Let $G$ be the non-closed graph in Figure \ref{correspondance}.
 Clearly, $B=\{ 2,3,4,5,7,9\}$ is a minimum connected dominating set.
 Hence, ${\rm v}_{J_{\mathcal{K}_{10}}}(J_G)=\gamma_c(G)=6$.
 Also, is a minimum clique cover, so $\theta(G)=\ell=5$.
 A \emph{Macaulay2} computation (using Code \ref{v-number-procedure}) shows that ${\rm v} (J_G)=3$ (so, the minimum among all the localization of ${\rm v} (J_G)$ is not reached at the complete graph) and ${\rm v} (\init(J_G))=6$.
 Moreover, since $G$ is a tree, it is itself a spanning tree and, by Corollary \ref{corollaryMain}, we have

 Notice that since $G$ is not closed, Theorem \ref{relation_initial} does not apply.
-In fact, the length of the longest induced path is $5$, so $\ell < {\rm v}_{J_{\mathcal{K}_{10}}}(J_G)$.
+In fact, the length of the longest induced path is $5$, so $\ell < {\rm v}_{J_{\mathcal{K}_{10}}}(J_G)$. \end{example}

 In the case of trees, by Corollary \ref{corollaryMain} and {\rm \cite[Theorem 4.1]{Jay-Nara}} the localization of the v-number at the complete graph is a better bound for the regularity compared to $\ell$.
-One may ask if this is the case for other families of graphs. \end{example}
+One may ask if this is the case for other families of graphs.